charliepark/freemium/README.markdown

   grace period    in days, zero days grace is ok mailer          for customized invoices, etc.

-4) Create a SubscriptionsController (or similar) that does whatever it takes to get a unique billing key.
-This might mean storing the credit card (e.g. TrustCommerce Citadel) and/or setting up automated recurring billing, or getting the three keys from Amazon FPS.
-Most of these gateways don't have concrete API classes in Freemium yet.
-If you write a gateway, let me know and I'll include it.
+4) Create a SignupController (or similar) that does whatever it takes to get a unique billing key.
+This means you will have to get the credit card information from the user, create a CreditCard object, and save the object.
+Saving the CreditCard will activate a callback  that stores the credit card information with your payment processor.
+The corresponding billing_key will be stored in your database as a part of the CreditCard object.

 5) Create association from your User model (or whatever) to the Subscription model.

 6) Add a before_filter (or other logic) to properly enforce your premium plan.
 The filter should check that the User has an active Subscription to a SubscriptionPlan of the appropriate type.

-7) Add `/PATH/TO/DEPLOYED/APP/script/runner -e production Subscription.run_billing' to a daily cron task.
+7) Add `/PATH/TO/DEPLOYED/APP/script/runner -e production FreemiumSubscription.run_billing' to a daily cron task.

 8) Tell me how any of this could be improved.
 I want this plugin to make freemium billing dead-simple.